 If you want a 100% automated process, you need to make the jump to what is commonly called Continuous Deployment.
 With this in place, nobody needs to touch a button to have a working build deployed – every step is automated!

-Continuous Delivery and Deployment are all incremental approaches to the CI process we outlined earlier.
+Continuous Delivery and Deployment are all incremental approaches to the Continuous Integration process we outlined earlier.
 My advice would be to start with the CI process and progress from there.

-How do I know if my project is ready for CI?
+How do I know if my project is ready for Continuouse Integration?

 A few factors play into this decision:

 Budget: There is a strong case to be made for CI on small projects, as long as they are ongoing in nature.
 This is because, while Continuous Integration requires a significant initial investment, its automated aspects will save you time and money with every new build.
 So, saving on the initial outlay is a false economy.
 We call this tech-debt: where you feel like you are saving time in the beginning, but you pay for it later in more complex daily processes.

 With Continuous Integration correctly set up, there are no more “make a new build” tasks, because the builds are always there.
 Nor are there any “get the latest version deployed to staging” tasks.
 Those disappear as well, as the build is always deployed to staging.

 These might sound like minor savings, but incrementally they add up.
 Deployment takes time and happens regularly.
 If you don’t have CI in place you will have to spend development time on deployment, which means your productivity decreases.

 Lead Time: Because of the initial time investment discussed earlier, in setting up Continuous Integration, projects with short lead times are not ideal candidates.